We’ve been sharing our house with a multitude of rodents for years, our old house seems to double up as a mouse condominium.

 #2 Aspartame

 Aspartame is an artificial sweetener that’s readily available and very affordable.
-Although considered safe for human consumption, research has shown that aspartame, along with a similar substance known as neotame, are “toxic to the digestive gut microbes of mice.”
+Although considered safe for human consumption, research has shown that aspartame, along with a similar substance known as neotame, is “toxic to the digestive gut microbes of mice.”

 Mix one sachet of aspartame sweetener, like this one, into one teaspoon of peanut butter.
 Roll the mixture into two balls of equal size and place them in strategic positions around your home.
 Attracted by the irresistible scent of peanut butter, mice will gobble this mixture up and die soon afterward.